 Suffolk County Council

-Suffolk County Council has a section on their website dedicated to the support that Carers can receive.
-The first bit of advice they offer is to tell your GP that you are a carer so that this can be registered on your medical record.
+Suffolk County Council has a section on their website that is dedicated to the support that Carers can receive.
+The first bit of advice they offer is to tell your GP that you are a carer, so that this can be registered on your medical record.

 Music in Our Bones

-Operating across Suffolk (Ipswich, Gt Blakenham, Felixstowe, Bury, Stowmarket, Oulton Broad, Lowestoft) Music In Our Bones is a charity offering several different groups for different people.
+Operating across Suffolk, in Ipswich, Bury St. Edmunds, Oulton Broad; Music In Our Bones is a charity offering multiple different singing-based groups.

-Their mission is to provide a space in which to escape from the stress and emotional burden that comes with giving care through singing.
+Their mission is to provide a space in which to escape from the stress and emotional burden that comes with giving care, through the power of singing.
 No musical experience is needed, it’s just a place to have fun and escape!
-Have a look through their groups on their website.
+Have a look through the groups on their website to see what suits you.
+If none of the locations are convenient, they also have an online session once a month.

 We also sat down with Music in Our Bones founder Tracy Sharp and talked all things singing, community and carer support.